CesMak/SIMACT/README.md

 # SIMACT #
 SIMACT (Simulative Adaptive Control Theory) is an advanced library for control theory.
 This library can do symbolic calculations and contains many basic functions like calculating the observability or controllability matrix.

+## Usage ##
+Just include the **simact.bundle.js** file in your website!

 ## Documentation ##

-## Installation ##
+## Changes on SIMACT ##

+If I should do some changes please open a new Issue.

+If you want to install the simact library on your pc do the following:

 1. Copy algebrite.js and simact.js into a simact-lib folder

 2. 'npm install big-integer' also 'npm install browserify'